 4. Avoid spoken language

-Example: What this means is that you cannot actually add a single menu item or menu to your solution on the fly.
+Example: This means you cannot get menu item or menu to your solution on the fly.

 Better solution: This means that you cannot actually add a single menu item or menu to your solution on the fly.